maticpokorn/smart-home-energy-trading-with-DRL/README.md

-# SMART HOME ENERGY MANAGEMENT
+# SMART HOME ENERGY MANAGEMENT WITH DRL
 This repository storest code for a conference paper about smart home energy management using Deep Reinforcement Learning.
 It is possible for the user to train their own DRL agent, as well as load pre-trained models and test the agent's performance.

 ## INSTALLATION